hyperlane-xyz/hyperlane-monorepo/.changeset/quiet-cooks-join.md

 '@hyperlane-xyz/sdk': major
 ---

-Restrict reorgPeriod string to one of ethereum's BlockParameterTags
+Restrict reorgPeriod string to one of ethereum's EthJsonRpcBlockParameterTag